Echidna Walkabout’s incredible team

 Amy grew up in the green mountains of the Dandenongs, north-east of Melbourne, then relocated to a coastal town in East Gippsland, then lived near the Murray River in southern New South Wales.
 She is now back in the green hills north of Melbourne, where she keeps her horses.

-Asitha started watching birds at a young age with his father in Sri Lanka.
-After he moved to Australia he worked as a Guide at Phillip Island Nature Parks, and started up Jane Goodall’s Roots & Shoots Victorian branch.
+Asitha started watching birds at a young age with his mother in Sri Lanka.
+After he moved to Australia he worked as a Ranger at Phillip Island Nature Parks, and started volunteering with Jane Goodall’s Roots & Shoots Victorian branch.
 His conservation work led him to meet Janine and Koala Clancy Foundation, and to become a Wildlife Guide for Echidna Walkabout.

 Echidna Walkabout Nature Tours